Coroner releases cause of death for boy found in freezer

 The mother’s boyfriend, Brandon Toseland, 35, faces charges of murder; child abuse, neglect or endangerment resulting in substantial bodily harm; kidnapping of a minor resulting in substantial bodily harm; child abuse, neglect or endangerment; kidnapping; and battery constituting domestic violence by strangulation.

 Toseland is due in court on Nov.
-29 and has a jury trial scheduled to begin Dec.
+29 and has a jury trial scheduled to start Dec.
 5. He remains in custody without bail.

 Contact Glenn Puit by email at gpuit@reviewjournal.com.
 Follow @GlennatRJ on Twitter.
 Review-Journal staff writer David Wilson contributed to this report.